Oracle Staff Report Big Layoffs Across Solaris, SPARC Teams

 Sayonara YachtOS

-More information the Layoff (Score:2)
+More information the Layoff (Score:3)

 In case anyone wants more insider info. https://www.thelayoff.com/orac... [thelayoff.com]